awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **AWS IoT Greengrass Machine Learning SDK**  <a name="lambda-sdks-ml"></a>
 Current version: 1\.0\.0
 The AWS IoT Greengrass Machine Learning SDK enables Lambda functions to consume machine learning models that are deployed to the Greengrass core as machine learning resources\.
 Lambda functions can use the SDK to invoke and interact with a local inference service that's deployed to the core as a connector\.
 For more information, including a code example that uses the SDK, see the [Image Classification](image-classification-connector.md) connector\.
-The following table lists supported languages or platforms and the versions of AWS IoT Greengrass core software that it can run on\.
+The following table lists supported languages or platforms and the versions of AWS IoT Greengrass Core software that it can run on\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html)
 For download information, see [AWS IoT Greengrass ML SDK Software](what-is-gg.md#gg-ml-sdk-download)\.